JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Once the final reservoir is produced, we can use it to shade the pixel, producing the final indirect lighting.

 Since we're using DLSS-RR for denoising, we can simply add the GI on top of the existing framebuffer (holding the DI).
-There's no need to write to a separate buffer for use with a separate denoising process.
+There's no need to write to a separate buffer for use with a separate denoising process, unlike a lot of other GI implementations.

 Overall the GI pass uses two raytraces per pixel (1 initial, 1 spatial), same as DI.